How to Be Puppywise in three steps

 2) Buying your puppy

-- Visiting the breeder and see your puppy in its breeding environment with its mum
+- Visit the breeder and see your puppy in its breeding environment, interacting with its mum

-- Being aware of rogue breeder red flags
+- Are aware of rogue breeder red flags

 If you want to #BePuppywise, it's important to get your puppy from a responsible breeder.
 There are many fantastic, passionate dog breeders out there who want to produce happy, healthy puppies.
 However, there are also other individuals who put profit before health and welfare, keeping their dogs in poor conditions and producing puppies that are unhealthy and may eventually require expensive veterinary treatment.